 The utilisation of results of project activities other than those covered by the action concerned, or more importantly, the developing, creating and marketing a product or process, or in creating and providing a service.

 Ideation refers to the process of developing and conveying prescriptive ideas to others, typically in a business setting.
 It describes the sequence of thoughts, from the original concept to implementation.

-Impact is the effect that the activity carried out and its results have on people, practices, organizations and systems.
+Impact is the effect that the activity carried out and its results have on people, practices, organisations and systems.

 A gradual shift in objectives during the course of a funding or tendering campaign, often resulting in an unplanned long-term commitment or an unplanned change in strategic direction.

 Outputs is defined as the act of producing something, the amount of something that is produced or the process in which something is delivered.

 Outcomes are the events, occurrences, or changes in conditions, behaviour, or attitudes that indicate progress toward a project’s goals.

 A Pitch deck is a brief presentation, often created using PowerPoint, Prezi or similar, used to provide an audience with a quick overview of a business plan.
 A pitch deck is normally used during face-to-face or online meetings with potential investors, customers, partners and co-founders.

 Social enterprise is a cause-driven business whose primary reason for being is to improve social objectives and serve the common good.
 A successful social enterprise is one that balances the tension between upholding the social mission of their organisation and maximising the productivity of their business venture to ensure sustainability.